garykac/woven/docs/spell-list.md

 'Category: Terrain, Mage Move

-If at mid or high-elevation, move 6 spaces over same or lower elevation.
+Move 5 spaces over same or lower elevation, passing over rivers and water.
 You must end at the same elevation as your start.

 ### Anchor
 ```